back search

 Several studies have been conducted in recent years on the use of medicine in pregnant women as it affects fetal development.
 However, a pregnant woman must weigh the benefits and risks of taking a cough syrup in pregnancy and only consider taking them with the confirmation of a doctor.

-Best Cough Syrups During Pregnancy in India
+Best Cough Syrup During Pregnancy in India

 Here is a list of safe cough syrups for pregnant women that have been researched or used often in pregnancy: